mozilla/fhr-jelly/README.md

 should do the trick.

-## Run individual functions against your own custom JSON
+## Enable Debug Mode

-To enable further debugging of individual functions of FHR you can use the roll your own JSON page.
-In order to use this, follow these steps:
+To render the FHR page using a custom JSON payload, follow these steps:

 1) Clone this repo:

     git clone git://github.com/mozilla/fhr-jelly.git

 2) You need to run this on a simple web server.
 The easiest is to use the built in server that comes with Python.
 Add the following to your .bash_profile

     # usage
     # $ server
     alias server='python -m SimpleHTTPServer && open http://localhost:8000'

-3) Change directory into the FHR clone and run:

-    server
+3) Open up js/config.json and change the debug property to true.

+4) Nxt, open up json/payload.json and paste your custom JSON in here.

+5) Run generate:

+    ./generate.py --output-dir html -f

-4) Open up your browser and point it to http://localhost:8000/tests/custom/no_index.html.
+6) Open up your browser and point it to http://about:healthreport
-Paste your JSON and fire away!

 ## License